A Comparison of Likelihood-Free Methods With and Without Summary Statistics: Abstract

 \section{Abstract}

 Likelihood-free methods are useful for parameter estimation of complex models with intractable likelihood functions for which it is easy to simulate data.
 Such models are prevalent in many disciplines including genetics, biology, ecology and cosmology.
 Likelihood-free methods avoid explicit likelihood evaluation by finding parameter values of the model that generate data close to the observed data.
 The general consensus has been that it is most efficient to compare datasets on the basis of a low dimensional informative summary statistic, incurring information loss in favour of reduced dimensionality.
-More recently, researchers have explored various approaches for efficiently comparing empirical distributions in the likelihood-free context in an effort to avoid data summarisation.
+More recently, researchers have explored various approaches for efficiently comparing empirical distributions of the data in the likelihood-free context in an effort to avoid data summarisation.
 This article provides a review of these full data distance based approaches, and conducts the first comprehensive comparison of such methods, both qualitatively and empirically.
 We also conduct a substantive empirical comparison with summary statistic based likelihood-free methods.
 The discussion and results offer guidance to practitioners considering a likelihood-free approach.
 Whilst we find the best approach to be problem dependent, we also find that the full data distance based approaches are promising and warrant further development.
 We discuss some opportunities for future research in this space.
+Computer code to implement the methods discussed in this paper can be found at \url{https://github.com/cdrovandi/ABC-dist-compare}.

 {\it Keywords: approximate Bayesian computation, Bayesian synthetic likelihood, distance function, divergence, generative models, implicit models}